 Access to a U.S. priority application may be provided to a participating office pursuant to 37 CFR 1.14(h)(1) if the application contains written authority granting such access.
 The ADS form (PTO/AIA/14) includes a section allowing applicants to provide the USPTO with authorization to permit a participating office access to a U.S. priority application.
 To be effective, the ADS form containing the appropriate authorization language must be properly signed and be submitted with the filing of the U.S. priority application.

 Please note that an ADS submitted after the filing of an application CANNOT be used to provide or rescind the authorization to permit access.
 Instead, applicants should use form PTO/SB/39 (or an applicant-generated equivalent) to provide or rescind the authorization for access under 37 CFR 1.14(h)(1) after the filing of the application.

 FILING RECEIPT INDICATION OF AUTHORIZATION TO PERMIT ACCESS

 The filing receipt of the U.S. application will indicate whether applicant has provided written authority for access pursuant to 37 CFR 1.14(h)(1).
 Applicants should inspect the application filing receipt and request a corrected filing receipt if authorization for access under 37 CFR 1.14(h)(1) was incorrectly captured.

 LIMITATIONS OF AUTHORIZATION

-An authorization to permit access will not be recorded in design applications and international applications filed with the United States Receiving Office (RO/US).
+An authorization to permit access will not be recorded in international applications filed with the United States Receiving Office (RO/US).
 Therefore, for these applications, the applicant must use alternative methods to obtain and transmit the certified copies to foreign IP offices.

 ACCESS VIA DIRECT BILATERAL EXCHANGE